OceanEcoWatch/PlasticDetectionService/docs/Readme.md

 [![Scheduled Plastic Detection](https://github.com/OceanEcoWatch/PlasticDetectionService/actions/workflows/schedule.yml/badge.svg?branch=main)](https://github.com/OceanEcoWatch/PlasticDetectionService/actions/workflows/schedule.yml)

 This repository contains a cloud-based pipeline for predicting marine debris from Sentinel-2 L2A images using machine learning.
 The predictions are made using the [PlasticDetectionModel](https://github.com/OceanEcoWatch/PlasticDetectionModel) hosted on an custom AWS SageMaker serverless instance.
 The output is stored in a PostGIS database hosted on AWS RDS.
 The pipeline is automated to run on a weekly schedule through GitHub Actions.
+Ultimately, the predictions will be displayed on our [mapping application](https://github.com/OceanEcoWatch/website)

 ## Dependencies